rodeezy/AirPnMe/README.md

 ### Restrooms as Spots

-On the backend, spots are stored in the database with columns for id, owner_id, location, latitude, longitude, price, image_url, about_this, guest_limit, and desks.
+On the backend, spots are stored in the database with columns for id, owner_id, latitude, longitude, price, image_url, and description.

 Spots are rendered at / in the Spot component.
-Here they show their image, and location and are a link to the SpotDetails component.
+Here they show their image, price, description, privacy, and average rating, all as a link to the SpotDetails component.

 In the SpotDetails component, spots are rendered listing all information about the spot, including reviews.